 - 1. Students must log in and be engaged in each of their online courses every week to be given credit for weekly attendance in each course.
-Engagement is defined as completing all course assignments in a timely fashion and/or actively participating in online discussions as directed by their instructor and/or as outlined in the course syllabus or in Canvas. - A student's engagement in an online course is equivalent to and takes the place of the student attending class in person.
+Engagement is defined as completing all course assignments in a timely fashion and/or actively participating in online discussions as directed by their instructor and/or as outlined in the course syllabus or in Canvas. - 2.
+A student's engagement in an online course is equivalent to and takes the place of the student attending class in person.
 A student's failure to engage in a course by not timely completing any or all the course assignments and/or actively participating in online discussions will be treated as an absence (similar to an absence in a traditional in person class). - 3.
 A student's engagement must be timely.
-Late assignments and/or late participation in online discussions will be treated as an absence. - 4.
-A student's engagement must be material.
+Late assignments and/or late participation in online discussions will be treated as an absence.

+- 4. A student's engagement must be material.
 Material means that a student made a good faith effort at completing the assignment(s) or participating in the online discussion(s).
 A student's lack of material engagement will be treated as an absence. - 5.
-The CBE's attendance requirements set forth in Section 9.1A for the onsite JD Program equally apply to the HJD Program.
-Similarly, the consequences for excessive student absences outlined in Section 9.1A(7) also equally apply to the HJD Program.
-As provided in Section 9.1A(7), an excess absence will ultimately result in an administrative withdrawal of the student from The Colleges of Law. - 6.
+A student who exhibits a pattern of absences raises serious doubts that they are making a good faith effort to meet the School's attendance standards and is subject to any disciplinary action that the Dean or Associate Dean considers appropriate.
+For example, such discipline may include a verbal warning, a written warning, a formal letter of reprimand added to the student's file, course withdrawal, administrative withdrawal, or, in extreme circumstances, dismissal.
+If a formal letter of reprimand is added to the student's file, the letter will be provided to the State Bar of California to inform the Bar's moral character determination. - 6.
+A student who receives notice that they have exceeded 20% of the regularly scheduled class hours in an individual course must submit a petition to the Dean or Associate Dean within five days of receiving the notice to explain the nature of each absence and why they should not be subject to disciplinary action.
+The Dean or Associate Dean will consider the petition to determine if disciplinary action is warranted and, if so, what disciplinary action is appropriate.
+A student who fails to submit a petition may be withdrawn from the course or from the program. - 7.
+In addition to the above provisions, a student will be administratively withdrawn from the HJD Program if the student is not in attendance over any period of 14 consecutive calendar days during a term, unless the student affirmatively indicates to the administration their intent to continue in the program. - 8.
 Residencies are mandatory and attendance is required.
-If a student cannot attend a residency because of a compelling or unavoidable circumstance, the student must notify the Associate Dean and the Program Manager in writing in advance, or as soon as possible after an emergency, and provide documentation of the compelling or unavoidable circumstance.
-A student may be administratively withdrawn from the HJD Program for missing more than one residency in a semester or for missing more than two residencies over the course of the HJD Program. - 7.
-Only students with ADA accommodations or a curriculum conflict are permitted to receive residency recordings.
+There are no excused residency absences.
+A student may be administratively withdrawn from the HJD Program for missing more than one residency in a semester or for missing more than two residencies over the course of the HJD Program.
+Failure to attend the Orientation and Legal Boot Camp will result in a residency absence.